huitseeker/relancers/README.md

 # Relancers

+⚠️ **Alpha Software** - This crate is in early development and has not been security audited.
+Use in production at your own risk.

-Random Linear Network Coding for Rust.
-Powered by Binius for AVX-512 acceleration.
+High-performance Random Linear Network Coding (RLNC) for Rust, powered by [Binius](https://github.com/IrreducibleOSS/binius) with AVX-512 acceleration.

 [![Crates.io](https://img.shields.io/crates/v/relancers.svg)](https://crates.io/crates/relancers)
 [![Docs.rs](https://img.shields.io/docsrs/relancers)](https://docs.rs/relancers)